Akuli/oomph/README.md

 - `==` operator for optionals

 Other missing features:
+- attributes of classes that are not arguments
+- init methods of classes (or something similar)
 - path objects and maybe `p"/home/akuli"` syntax
 - `from "lib.oomph" import foo` syntax
 - trailing commas